 One clue to its origin may be that the Spanish Bourbons ruled Molise.
 Molise was a province of the Kingdom of the Two Sicilies until Italian Unification in 1861.
 So the Spanish may have brought Tintillia to Molise, and if so, that’s at least 150-200 years ago.
 As the Spanish name for red wine is Tinto, this may be further, though hardly compelling, evidence.
 However, DNA matching has confirmed possible Spanish origins, the most likely being the Parraleta grape of Somontano.
 There is certainly no link with previous candidates such as the Spanish Mazuelo or Sardinian Bovale.

 Meanwhile, Molise is the second smallest region of Italy and also the youngest.
 Though it has plenty of history, tradition and cuisine, it only became an Italian region in 1963.
-It was part of the larger Abruzzi e Molise region, separated into the present-day Abruzzo and Molise.
+Then, it was part of the larger Abruzzi e Molise region, separated into the present-day Abruzzo and Molise.

 55% of Molise is mountainous; the high inland Apennine spine tumbles down to a high plain and thence to the Adriatic coast.
-This area suffered rural depopulation during most of the nineteenth and twentieth-century, which has ironically left much of the stunning landscapes unspoiled.
-Campobasso, the most significant town, is the ideal place to discover Molise.
+This area suffered rural depopulation during most of the nineteenth and twentieth centuries, ironically leaving much of the stunning landscapes unspoiled.
+Thus, Campobasso, the most significant town, is the ideal place to discover Molise.

-While wine is an important agricultural product, the relatively small regional production in Molise was once mostly of rustic quality for local consumption and handled mainly by co-ops in bulk.
-Is it any wonder that the wines of Molise have barely featured in Italy, let alone on the international stage?
+While wine is an important agricultural product, the relatively small regional production in Molise was mostly rustic quality for local consumption and handled mainly by co-ops in bulk.
+So is it any wonder that the wines of Molise have barely featured in Italy, let alone on the international stage?

 In 1982, Burton Anderson, the peerless writer on Italian wine, said, “Conceivably, Molise’s neglected hillsides may one day make wine of real worth, The climate is right, and those rocky inclines aren’t suitable for much else.
 Perhaps the most inviting thing about Molise is that few people go there, possibly because few people know where it is”.**